 - You have a right to ask for and obtain complete information about your cancer care and treatment.

-- You can ask about any drug you are being given.
+- You can ask about any medication you are being given.

 - You can request medications that you think might help you.